Do you have classes for adults? Can teenagers also take these classes?

 Professional dancers can take our Professional-Level Ballet class Monday-Friday, 11-12:30pm.
 This is the class for Alonzo King LINES Ballet Company members.

-Advanced Ballet Classes are offered Monday and Wednesday, 9:30-11am and Saturdays from 10-11:30am and Sundays, 11:30am-1pm.
-We also offer intermediate and advanced classes in modern dance, jazz, and flamenco.
+Intermediate/Advanced Ballet Classes are offered Monday, Wednesday, and Friday 11:15am-12:30pm.
+Advanced Ballet is offered Saturdays from 10-11:30am and Sundays, 11:30am-1pm.
+We also offer intermediate and advanced classes in modern dance, jazz, and hip hopflamenco.

 For pre-professional dancers ages 11-24, the LINES Summer Program offers two summer intensives each year.
 The program is based in ballet but also includes other forms of dance.